itteco/iframely-wordpress/iframely/readme.txt

 [Iframely](https://iframely.com?from=wp) brings you the responsive embeds and support of over 1700 domains.
 It means the embeds will resize, if possible, if you are on responsive theme.

-Iframely will detect URLs in your posts and replace it with embed codes for *over 1600 domains*.
-Supports all usual suspects such as YouTube, Vimeo, Instagram, GitHub Gists, Google +, Facebook Posts, Storify, SlideShare, well, you know, over 1.6 thousand of them and keeps growing.
-[Here's some samples](https://iframely.com/domains).
+Iframely will detect URLs in your posts and replace it with embed codes for *over 1700 domains*.
+Supports all usual suspects such as YouTube, Vimeo, Instagram, Facebook, Giphy, GfyCat, Imgur, Google +, GitHub Gists, Storify, SlideShare, well, you know, over 1.6 thousand of them and keeps growing.
+[Test some URLs here](https://iframely.com/embed).

 Iframely will also generate and host summary cards for general links, such as articles.
-Or you can publish your own embeds as summary or [promo cards](https://iframely.com/docs/promo-cards) with Iframely.

-API Key is not required for non-commercial use.
+Iframely is powered by server API.
+For personal use, API Key is optional.